brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 **Desert Child (desert)** : You were born and raised in rocky deserts.
 You are accustomed to high temperatures, and gain a +4 trait bonus on any saving throws made to resist the effects of being in hot conditions and a +1 trait bonus on all saving throws against fire effects.

-**Highlander (hills or mountains** : You were born and raised in rugged badlands or hills, and you've become something of an expert at evading the predators, monsters, and worse that haunt the highlands.
-You gain a +1 trait bonus on [Stealth](../skill_dir/stealth#_stealth checks, and [Stealth](../skill_dir/stealth#_stealth) is always a class skill for you.
+**Highlander (hills or mountains)** : You were born and raised in rugged badlands or hills, and you've become something of an expert at evading the predators, monsters, and worse that haunt the highlands.
+You gain a +1 trait bonus on [Stealth](../skill_dir/stealth#_stealth) checks, and [Stealth](../skill_dir/stealth#_stealth) is always a class skill for you.
 This trait bonus increases to +2 in hilly or rocky areas.

-**Log Roller (forest** : The time you spent leaping between slippery logs as they whirled down the river to market taught you how to keep your footing.
+**Log Roller (forest)** : The time you spent leaping between slippery logs as they whirled down the river to market taught you how to keep your footing.
 You gain a +1 trait bonus on [Acrobatics](../skill_dir/acrobatics#_acrobatics) checks and a +1 trait bonus to your CMB when attempting to resist trip attacks.

-**Militia Veteran (any town or village** : Your first job was serving in a civilian militia in your home town.
+**Militia Veteran (any town or village)** : Your first job was serving in a civilian militia in your home town.
 Skills learned through daily drilling and protecting your fellow townsfolk gave you special insight into military life.
-Select one of the following skills: [Profession](../skill_dir/profession#_profession) (soldier, [Ride](../skill_dir/ride#_ride, or [Survival](../skill_dir/survival#_survival).
+Select one of the following skills: [Profession](../skill_dir/profession#_profession) (soldier), [Ride](../skill_dir/ride#_ride), or [Survival](../skill_dir/survival#_survival).
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.

-**River Rat (marsh or river** : You learned to swim right after you learned to walk.
+**River Rat (marsh or river)** : You learned to swim right after you learned to walk.
 As a youth, a gang of river pirates put you to work swimming in nighttime rivers and canals with a dagger in your teeth so you could sever the anchor ropes of merchant vessels.
-You gain a +1 trait bonus on damage dealt with a dagger and a +1 trait bonus on [Swim](../skill_dir/swim#_swim checks.
+You gain a +1 trait bonus on damage dealt with a dagger and a +1 trait bonus on [Swim](../skill_dir/swim#_swim) checks.
 [Swim](../skill_dir/swim#_swim) is always a class skill for you.

-**Savanna Child (plains** : You were born and raised among rolling plains or savannas.
+**Savanna Child (plains)** : You were born and raised among rolling plains or savannas.
 You spent much of your youth exploring these vast reaches and know many of the savanna's secrets.
-Pick one of the following skills: [Handle Animal](../skill_dir/handleAnimal#_handle-animal, [Knowledge](../skill_dir/knowledge#_knowledge) (nature, or [Ride](../skill_dir/ride#_ride).
+Pick one of the following skills: [Handle Animal](../skill_dir/handleAnimal#_handle-animal), [Knowledge](../skill_dir/knowledge#_knowledge) (nature), or [Ride](../skill_dir/ride#_ride).
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.

-**Vagabond Child (urban** : You grew up among the outcasts and outlaws of your society, learning to forage and survive in an urban environment.
-Select one of the following skills: [Disable Device](../skill_dir/disableDevice#_disable-device, [Escape Artist](../skill_dir/escapeArtist#_escape-artist, or [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand).
+**Vagabond Child (urban)** : You grew up among the outcasts and outlaws of your society, learning to forage and survive in an urban environment.
+Select one of the following skills: [Disable Device](../skill_dir/disableDevice#_disable-device), [Escape Artist](../skill_dir/escapeArtist#_escape-artist), or [Sleight of Hand](../skill_dir/sleightOfHand#_sleight-of-hand).
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.

 # Religion Traits

 Religion traits are tied to specific deities.

-**Child of Nature (N** You have been blessed to be as comfortable in the wilderness as you are at home.
-You gain a +2 trait bonus on [Survival](../skill_dir/survival#_survival checks to find food and water, and a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nature) checks.
+**Child of Nature (N)** You have been blessed to be as comfortable in the wilderness as you are at home.
+You gain a +2 trait bonus on [Survival](../skill_dir/survival#_survival) checks to find food and water, and a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nature) checks.
 One of these skills (your choice) is always a class skill for you.

-**Demon Hunter (LE):** Raised in the church (whether or not you are currently a follower, you’ve focused your indoctrinated fervor primarily on the elimination of demons.
+**Demon Hunter (LE):** Raised in the church (whether or not you are currently a follower), you’ve focused your indoctrinated fervor primarily on the elimination of demons.
 You gain a +3 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (planes) checks about demons and a +2 trait bonus on Will saves against mind-affecting spells and effects from demons.

-**Divine Courtesan (CN):** You worked in one of your goddess’s temples as a sacred courtesan, and you know how to flatter, please, and (most of all listen.
-You gain a +1 trait bonus on [Sense Motive](../skill_dir/senseMotive#_sense-motive checks and [Diplomacy](../skill_dir/diplomacy#_diplomacy) checks to gather information, and one of these skills (your choice) is always a class skill for you.
+**Divine Courtesan (CN):** You worked in one of your goddess’s temples as a sacred courtesan, and you know how to flatter, please, and (most of all) listen.
+You gain a +1 trait bonus on [Sense Motive](../skill_dir/senseMotive#_sense-motive) checks and [Diplomacy](../skill_dir/diplomacy#_diplomacy) checks to gather information, and one of these skills (your choice) is always a class skill for you.

 **Divine Warrior (LG):** From an early age, you were trained by a militaristic order of clerics.
 You are devoted both to the teachings of your goddess and to spreading those teachings by force.
 You gain a +1 trait bonus on melee weapon damage when you cast a divine spell that affect weapons.

-**Ear for Music (NG:** You spent countless hours of your youth in one of your goddess’s temples, listening to wonderful musicians and singers.
-You gain a +1 trait bonus on one category of [Perform](../skill_dir/perform#_perform checks and a +2 trait bonus on any [Knowledge](../skill_dir/knowledge#_knowledge) (local) checks that deal with the local art or music scene.
+**Ear for Music (NG):** You spent countless hours of your youth in one of your goddess’s temples, listening to wonderful musicians and singers.
+You gain a +1 trait bonus on one category of [Perform](../skill_dir/perform#_perform) checks and a +2 trait bonus on any [Knowledge](../skill_dir/knowledge#_knowledge) (local) checks that deal with the local art or music scene.

-**Eyes and Ears of the City (LN:** Your religious training involved serving in the city watch of a large city, the primary duty of which was standing sentinel on a city wall.
-You gain a +1 trait bonus on [Perception](../skill_dir/perception#_perception checks, and [Perception](../skill_dir/perception#_perception) is always a class skill for you.
+**Eyes and Ears of the City (LN):** Your religious training involved serving in the city watch of a large city, the primary duty of which was standing sentinel on a city wall.
+You gain a +1 trait bonus on [Perception](../skill_dir/perception#_perception) checks, and [Perception](../skill_dir/perception#_perception) is always a class skill for you.

 **Flame of the Dawnflower (NG):** You have been raised to view yourself as a blade in your goddess’s service, or you have taken that duty on for yourself.
 Whenever you score a critical hit with a scimitar, you deal an additional 2 points of fire damage to your target.

 **Fortified Drinker (CG):** Your god’s holy brews invigorate your mind, making you less susceptible to mental attacks.
 Whenever you imbibe any alcoholic beverage, you gain a +2 trait bonus on saves against mind-affecting effects for 1 hour.

-**Guardian of the Forge (LG:** Your god’s sacred duties are to protect the faithful, take lessons from the great craftsmen and strategists of the past, and prepare against dark times.
-You receive a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (engineering and [Knowledge](../skill_dir/knowledge#_knowledge) (history) checks.
+**Guardian of the Forge (LG):** Your god’s sacred duties are to protect the faithful, take lessons from the great craftsmen and strategists of the past, and prepare against dark times.
+You receive a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (engineering) and [Knowledge](../skill_dir/knowledge#_knowledge) (history) checks.
 One of these skills (your choice) is a class skill for you.

 **Magic is Life (N):** Your faith in magic allows you to reflexively use the energy of any spell effect on you to save you from death.
 As long as you are under the effects of any spell, you gain a +2 trait bonus on saving throws against death effects.
 If you are reduced to negative hit points while you are under the effects of any spell, you automatically confirm stabilization checks to stop bleeding.

-**Patient Optimist (LG:** You know that all things pass in time, and are used to having to repeat arguments multiple times to convince even the most stubborn believer.
+**Patient Optimist (LG):** You know that all things pass in time, and are used to having to repeat arguments multiple times to convince even the most stubborn believer.
 You gain a +2 trait bonus on [Diplomacy](../skill_dir/diplomacy#_diplomacy) checks to influence hostile or unfriendly creatures, and if you fail at such an attempt, you may retry it once.

-**Starchild (CG:** Your goddess sensed your love of travel and promised you would always be able to find your way home.
+**Starchild (CG):** Your goddess sensed your love of travel and promised you would always be able to find your way home.
 You can automatically determine where true north is.
 You gain a +4 trait bonus on [Survival](../skill_dir/survival#_survival) checks to avoid becoming lost.

 **Undead Slayer (N):** Instructed at a young age in the tenets of your faith, you view the undead as abominations that must be destroyed, so their souls can journey beyond to be judged.
 You gain a +1 trait bonus on weapon damage against undead.

 **Veteran of Battle (CN):** You have fought in several battles, and each time felt the presence of your god guiding your sword-arm, making you ready to act at a moment’s notice.
 You gain a +1 trait bonus on Initiative checks, and if you are able to act during a surprise round, you may a draw a weapon (but not a potion or magic item) as a free action during that round.

-**Wisdom in the Flesh (LN:** Your hours of meditation on inner perfection and the nature of strength and speed allows you to focus your thoughts to achieve things your body might not normally be able to do on its own.
+**Wisdom in the Flesh (LN):** Your hours of meditation on inner perfection and the nature of strength and speed allows you to focus your thoughts to achieve things your body might not normally be able to do on its own.
 Select any Strength, Constitution, or Dexterity-based skill.
 You make checks with that skill using your Wisdom modifier instead of the skill's normal ability score.
 That skill is always a class skill for you.